Teaching Through Uncertainty: How One Educator Supports Students’ Academic and Social-Emotional Needs

 Supporting differentiation with easy-to-use digital tools

-In any classroom, but in LayToya’s hybrid class especially, differentiated teaching is critical for student success.
-When she receives students from other grades, those students must join in on whatever topic her fourth grade class is learning about.
-But thanks to Easel Activities, those students can still learn at their own level.
-“If I’m teaching the Underground Railroad and I get a second-grader or a fifth- or sixth-grader for the day, they’re going to learn about the Underground Railroad with us,” she says.
-“I’m just going to go find something on Easel Activities that’s on their level.
+In any classroom — but in LayToya’s hybrid class especially — differentiated teaching is critical to student success.
+When she received students from other grades, those students had to join in on whatever topic her 4th grade class was learning about.
+But thanks to Easel, those students could still learn at their own level.
+“If I’m teaching the Underground Railroad and I get a 2nd grader or a 5th or 6th grader for the day, they’re going to learn about the Underground Railroad with us,” she says.
+“I’m just going to go find something on Easel that’s on their level.
 That way, they’re able to answer questions at their level and experience some success.”
-Better yet, sometimes the Easel Activity she’s using with her class already includes resources for multiple grade levels, meaning that LayToya doesn’t even have to go searching for another activity for the new student.
+Better yet, sometimes the Easel resource she used with her class already included resources for multiple grade levels, meaning that LayToya didn’t even have to go searching for another activity for the new student.

-Easel Activities also help LayToya differentiate her reading comprehension lessons for a range of reading levels.
-For example, she’ll use the highlighting tool to color code comprehension questions for various reading levels, add hints in the margins with the text tool, or circle key ideas with the pen tool for the students who might need the extra help.
-That way, even a second-grade student is able to participate in her lesson that day.
+Easel also helped LayToya differentiate her reading comprehension lessons for a range of reading levels.
+For example, she used the highlighting tool to color code comprehension questions for various reading levels, added hints in the margins with the text tool, or circled key ideas with the pen tool for the students who might need the extra help.
+That way, even a 2nd grade student was able to participate in her lesson that day.

 Boosting student engagement with interactive activities

 When it comes to keeping students engaged in virtual learning, LayToya says Easel has been the most effective remote teaching platform by far.
-“You can’t teach the same way online that you teach in the classroom—you’re going to make them bored,” she explains.
+“You can’t teach the same way online that you teach in the classroom—you’re going to make them bored, and they’re going to fall asleep,” she explains.
 “Easel is very interactive, so it makes the students want to pay attention.”

 One of the engagement strategies she has also been able to employ using Easel is what she calls “be the teacher,” which involves designating one student at a time to read instructions aloud or circle the answers for the rest of the class.
-It’s been so popular with her students that she has to keep a rotation to ensure everyone gets a turn.
+It was been so popular with her students last year that she had to keep a rotation to ensure everyone got a turn.
 “They want to present, so I don’t usually have problems with truancy or kids not wanting to turn on their cameras.
 Being the teacher makes them feel cool.
 They get a lot of ownership.
 There’s a built-in component of automatic success there for the students.
 Easel tools make them feel like, Okay, I really know this.”

 An added bonus: Easel also preempts some of the accountability issues she used to encounter before the pandemic.
-“When I assign an Easel Activity, the timestamp feature means I know when my students turn it in,” she explains.
+“When I assign through Easel, the timestamp feature means I know when my students turn it in,” she explains.
 “They can’t be like, ‘Well, I lost it.’
 I love that.”

 Using online activities to support students’ social-emotional needs